Travel Visas: What They Are and Where Americans Need Them

 While not comprehensive, here is a list of some countries where American citizens need a visa:

-Bhutan: One of the world’s most restrictive countries for tourists, Bhutan requires a visa that is only issued to tourists who have booked travel with a local licensed tour operator.
+Bhutan: One of the world’s most restrictive countries for tourists.
 Visas are approved in the capital, Thimphu, and take a minimum of seven days to process.
 Tourists can’t book air travel to Bhutan without this visa clearance.
 Bhutan also charges a daily tourist tariff.
 Read the State Department’s rules on travel to Bhutan before considering a trip there.

 Indonesia: American citizens need a visa to enter Indonesia, which can be obtained on arrival in Indonesia.
 The visa is good for 30 days and can be extended for another 30 days.
 Non-tourism visas must be obtained from the Indonesian embassy.

-Saudi Arabia: Post-COVID, Saudi Arabia has required all visitors to the country to obtain a visa from a Saudi embassy or consulate.
+Saudi Arabia: Saudi Arabia requires that all visitors obtain a visa from a Saudi embassy or consulate.
 Tourist visas generally only cover a 90-day stay.

 South Korea: Visitors need a visa or a K-ETA – a Korean Electronic Travel Authorization.
-Most U.S. passport holders traveling to South Korea for tourism or business for less than 90 days can get a K-ETA at the K-ETA website.
-Longer stays require a visa.
+Most U.S. passport holders traveling to South Korea for tourism or business for stays of up to 90 days are eligible for visa‑free entry but may be required to obtain a K‑ETA online at the official K-ETA website.
+For longer stays or other purposes, a visa is required.

 United Arab Emirates: The UAE lets tourists stay 30 days without a visa.
 For longer stays, consult the Embassy of the United Arab Emirates.